hoang-ho/Skin_Lesions_Classification_DCNNs/README.md

 # Skin Lesions Classification with Deep Convolutional Neural Network

 This is a 40-hour project for CIS 5526 Machine Learning.
-For full description and analysis please refer to Project_Report.pdf
+For full description and analysis please refer to Project_Report.pdf.

+Future work in better training strategy and exploring other models such as Xception and creating a bigger ensemble can help the model performs better than this!

 ## Files Description